onap/dcaegen2/docs/sections/configuration.rst

 =============

 DACEGEN2 platform deploys its components via Cloudify Blueprints.
 Below is the list of Blueprints included in ONAP DCAEGEN2 and details for how to configure them.
-For how to configure the deployemnt of the DCAE platform and service components, please see teh Installation document: ./installation.rst.
+For how to configure the deployment of the DCAE platform and service components, please see the Installation document: ./installation.rst.

 .. toctree::
    :maxdepth: 1
    :titlesonly:

-   ./blueprints/centos_vm.rst
-   ./blueprints/consul.rst
-   ./blueprints/DockerHost.rst
-   ./blueprints/cdap.rst
    ./blueprints/cbs.rst
-   ./blueprints/cdapbroker.rst
    ./blueprints/deploymenthandler.rst
    ./blueprints/servicechangehandler.rst
    ./blueprints/inventoryapi.rst